Is Lululemon Athletica Inc. (LULU) a Keeper?

-Lululemon Athletica Inc. (NASDAQ:LULU) went up by 2.16% from its latest closing price compared to the recent 1-year high of $410.70.
-The company’s stock price has collected -10.47% of loss in the last five trading sessions.
+Lululemon Athletica Inc. (NASDAQ:LULU) went down by -3.09% from its latest closing price compared to the recent 1-year high of $410.70.
+The company’s stock price has collected -5.87% of loss in the last five trading sessions.
 Barrons Online reported on 12/09/22 that Consumer Sentiment Rises and Inflation Expectations Fall

 Is It Worth Investing in Lululemon Athletica Inc. (NASDAQ :LULU) Right Now?